simoonvance/ESP8266_WiFi_Captive_Portal_3.0/README.md

 I modified this code for my Senior capstone project at the vocational school I attend.

 This project is built and optimized to run off a battery and a single board, lasting indifinitely while idle and ~10 days of broadcasting depending on your battery.
-The biggest features I added are network-range geofencing, file persistence, and a modified portal page.
+The biggest features I added are network-range geofencing, overwrite friendly persistent memory, and a realistic portal page.
 The geofencing is triggered by being in range of any of 3 SSIDs, for development and failsafes.

 The built-in LED will blink 5 times when some credentials are posted, and once per minute while broadcasting.